blackferncreations/germankeycut/boundaries.md

 ## What the Model Does Not Claim

-The GermanKeyCut model does not claim that:
+The model does not claim that:

 * all German buyers behave the same way
 * every German industry operates through identical structures